AugustinMortier/BASIC_dev/README.md

 ![Slope Index](https://github.com/AugustinMortier/BASIC/blob/master/fig/Lille/1403/30/aod/SI-Lille-140330.bmp "Slope Index") Slope Index - Lille 30/03/2014.
 This parameter shows how the Lidar signal fits with a theoritical molecular signal at high altitude.
 The best quality index is 1.
-Profiles associated with SI>0.5 and SI<1.5 reveal a poor agreement with the molecular slope and might reveal a low signal, or the presence of residual aerosols/clouds at the reference point (found between Z1 and Z2).
+Profiles associated with SI>0.5 and SI<1.5 reveal a good agreement with the molecular slope at the reference point (found between Z1 and Z2).
+Values found outside of these values might reveal low signal, or the presence of aerosols or clouds between Z1 and Z2 (here, 6 km and 8 km).

 ![Iversion](https://github.com/AugustinMortier/BASIC/blob/master/fig/Lille/1403/30/aod/EXTSA-Lille-140330.bmp "Extinction profiles and Lidar Ratio")
 Extinction profiles, AOD and Lidar Ratio - Lille 30/03/2014.